Skip to content

 Mode of transmission

-The main mode of transmission of MRSA infections is through direct contact with wounds, discharge and soiled areas.
+The main mode of transmission of MRSA infections is through direct contact with wounds, discharge and soiled areas, or indirect contact with contaminated environment or equipment.
 Other risk factors include close contact, breaks in the skin due to wounds or indwelling catheters, poor personal hygiene and living in crowded conditions.

 Management